Learning Peer Influence Probabilities with Linear Contextual Bandits: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work introduced a novel formulation of learning heterogeneous peer influence probabilities in networked environments under a contextual linear bandit framework.
 We proved the existence of a fundamental trade-off between cumulative regret and estimation error, characterized the achievable rate pairs, and showed that no algorithm can achieve the optimal rates for both simultaneously.
 Building on this theoretical insight, we proposed $\Lhse$ that leverages uncertainty-guided exploration to navigate the Pareto frontier and enables explicit control over the exploration--exploitation balance through a parameter.
 Our empirical evaluation on semi-synthetic network datasets corroborates the theoretical results, demonstrating that $\Lhse$ can achieve good trade-off between estimation accuracy and regret, unlike static, online learning, and contextual bandit baselines.
-Future work will focus on extending this framework beyond the linear setting to capture non-linear influence dynamics and adapting the approach to dynamic or partially observed networks.
+Our analysis assumes independent Bernoulli neighbor activations and does not model more complex interference effects such as cumulative exposures from multiple neighbors; extending the framework and guarantees to such complex network interference is an important direction for future work.
+Other future directions include studying tradeoffs in non-linear settings and considering dynamic or partially observed networks.